CSLby7/Data-mining/Boolean_Search/README.md

 Principle
 ------
-We use some keywords to split inputting string by applying the Boolean logic principle.
+We use some keywords to split the inputting string by applying the Boolean logic principle.
 * space == ||<br>
 * and == &&